 - Western Area Power Administration (WAPA)*

-* WAPA’s evaluation of RTO membership will consider the participation of its Upper Great Plains-West (UGP-West) region and Loveland Area Projects.
+* WAPA’s evaluation of RTO membership will consider the participation of its Upper Great Plains-West (UGP-West) region, Colorado River Storage Project and Rocky Mountain region.

 This would extend the reach and value of SPP’s services — including day-ahead wholesale electricity market administration, transmission planning, reliability coordination, resource adequacy and more — and the synergies they provide when bundled under the RTO structure.